-Operating expenses are costs to operate and maintain power generation, transmission, and distribution systems and provide billing and information services to customers.
+Operating expenses are costs to operate and maintain power generation, transmission, and distribution systems and to provide billing and information services to customers.
 Governing boards or city councils adopt annual or biennial operating expense budgets that appropriate electricity sales revenues (and other income) to pay these expenses.
 The same costs identified in the operating-expense budgets will be reported and projected in this section of the form.

-Form 8.1a (POU/CCA) organizes operating expenses into two broad categories: operations and maintenance of power production, transmission, and distribution assets; and customer-related expenses.
+Form 8.1a (POU) and Form 8.1 (CCA) organize operating expenses into two broad categories: operations and maintenance of power production, transmission, and distribution assets; and customer-related expenses.